 Vice President Cheney led the administration's most hawkish faction.
 His neoconservative aides believed that the invasion of Afghanistan had not been enough, and that the American response to the terrorist attacks needed to be "more than proportionate."
 They fixed on Saddam Hussein, whom they viewed as having had a hand in the attacks by al-Qaeda, and argued that removing him from power would "send a larger message," completing what the president's father had left unfinished.
 Although U.S. intelligence agencies could find no credible evidence linking Saddam Hussein to al-Qaeda, the vice president embraced the alternative interpretation.
 "We will not permit a brutal dictator with ties to terror and a record of reckless aggression to dominate the Middle East and to threaten the United States," he told audiences.

 Determined that the U.S. should take the offensive before terrorists could launch another attack, Cheney advocated a preventive war against Iraq, on the grounds that Saddam Hussein was trying to acquire nuclear weapons.
-Secretary of State Colin Powell counseled that UN inspectors should be given enough time to prove whether Iraq had any weapons of mass destruction (WMD), and to build international support for American policies.
-The journalist Bob Woodward described the two poles of thinking within the administration as: “Powell’s internationalism versus Cheney’s unilateralism.”
+Secretary of State Colin Powell counseled that UN inspectors should be given enough time to prove whether Iraq had any weapons of mass destruction (WMD) and that the administration needed more time to build international support for American policies.
+The journalist Bob Woodward described the two poles of thinking within the administration as: "Powell's internationalism versus Cheney's unilateralism."
 Secretary Powell enjoyed the highest public approval rating in the Bush administration.
-“You can afford to lose some poll points,” said Cheney, pressing him to make the case for war at the United Nations.
-Surmounting his doubts, Powell assured the UN Security Council that Saddam Hussein’s stockpiling of chemical, biological, and perhaps nuclear weapons made him a threat to world peace.
-The evidence Cheney offered convinced few of America’s allies in Europe and the Middle East, so the coalition that waged the war consisted mostly of U.S. and British troops.
+"You can afford to lose some poll points," said Cheney, pressing him to make the case for war at the United Nations.
+Surmounting his doubts, Powell assured the UN Security Council that Saddam Hussein's stockpiling of chemical, biological, and perhaps nuclear weapons made him a threat to world peace.
+The evidence that he offered convinced few of America's allies in Europe and the Middle East, so the coalition that waged the war consisted mostly of U.S. and British troops.

 The job of selling the war on Capitol Hill fell to the vice president.
-He attended the weekly luncheons of Senate Republicans, usually without participating in their discussions, his presence helping to muffle dissent from the administration’s positions.
-When he spoke, senators took his words seriously.
+He attended the weekly luncheons of Senate Republicans.
 At a luncheon in March 2003, Cheney vigorously addressed the situation in Iraq, assuring senators that if the UN failed to pass a resolution against Iraq, the United States would act on its own and would triumph in a quick war.
-When House Republican majority leader Dick Armey expressed his misgivings about an unprovoked war on Iraq, Cheney brought him classified information about Iraq’s weapons of mass destruction.
-“When I get done with this briefing,” he told Armey, “you’re going to be with me.”
+When House Republican majority leader Dick Armey expressed his misgivings about an unprovoked war on Iraq, Cheney brought him classified information about Iraq's weapons of mass destruction.
+"When I get done with this briefing," he told Armey, "you're going to be with me."
 Armey introduced the war resolution in the House.

 Cheney's bellicosity surprised his former associates in the Ford and senior Bush administrations.
 Brent Scowcroft aired these concerns in a Wall Street Journal column in August 2002, "Don't Attack Saddam."
 He warned that intervention in Iraq would deflect the war on terrorism and worsen conditions in the Middle East.
 Cheney responded with a speech before the Veterans of Foreign Wars that dismissed such alarms and strongly advocated war.
 "The real anomaly in the administration is Cheney," Scowcroft commented afterwards.
 "I consider Cheney a good friend–I've known him for thirty years.
 But Dick Cheney I don't know anymore."